 Here are the key questions to ask when you’re choosing a gold or platinum credit card:

 - How much does the card cost?
 Because of their premium features, these cards typically have higher annual fees than other credit cards.
-Annual fees can be as high as $450 or sometimes higher.
-To maximize the value you get from one of these cards, make sure you will regularly use the features it offers.
+Annual fees can sit around $450 or higher.
+To maximize the value you get from one of these cards, be sure you’ll regularly use the features it offers.

 Cards with low or 0% purchase rates